 If this condition continues, the bacteria damage the surrounding tissue and bone structure of the tooth, resulting in tooth decay and tooth loss.

-Home Remedies for Tooth Decay and Cavities
+How to Heal Tooth Decay and Reverse Cavities

 Despite the care and efforts that we put into maintaining oral health from childhood, tooth decay, and tooth cavities happen more or less to everyone.